 But the first area which grabbed our attention was how he writes about the amygdala.
 The amygdala is part of the brain’s limbic system which governs our emotions.
 (See our how to use emotions article for more on this).
 It’s better known as the part of the brain which drives our “fight-or-flight” instincts.

 It intuitively senses danger.
 It primes our body to react to danger before our conscious, logical brains get a chance to think about what’s going on.
-We’ve all seen online videos of people jumping out of the way just before a car’s about to hit them.
-Or people avoiding dangerous animal attacks.
+We’ve all seen videos of people jumping out of the way just before a car’s about to hit them.
+Or diving away just before a crocodile attacks.
 Those split-second survival reactions come from the amygdala.

 Marketing and the amygdala

-Our thought as we read this though, was that until very recently, we’d never heard anyone in marketing talk about the amygdala.
-No-one there seems to know what it is.
-It’s only because we’ve studied behavioural science, that we now see the odd marketing researcher or copywriter mention the amygdala.
-But we reckon most marketers or agencies have no idea what the amygdala is, or what it does.
+Our thought reading this though, was that until recently, we’d never heard anyone in marketing talk about the amygdala.
+No one there seems to know what it is.
+It’s only since behavioural science started getting popular, that we now see the odd marketing researcher or copywriter mention the amygdala.
+But we reckon most marketers or agencies still have no idea what the amygdala is, or what it does.

 And that’s a missed opportunity.

-Because the same fight or flight mechanism which alerts us to the crashing car or wild animal activates when we’re suddenly exposed to new and unexpected marketing messages.
+Because the same fight or flight mechanism which alerts us to the crashing car or carnivorous crocodile kicks in when we’re exposed to new and unexpected marketing messages.

 Our brain’s first instinct is to work out if there’s a threat.
 Does this new LinkedIn connection request seem dodgy?
 Is that unasked for, sponsored Facebook Post / Tweet suspicious?
 This is why establishing trust early is so important in marketing.
 It’s why it’s often the first stage in the brand choice funnel.
 You have to get past the amygdala to establish trust.